Sunday, August 17, 2025

 Both sides should use the same timers, and Fast LACPDU (Short Timeout) is recommended.

-FreeBSD Server
+LACP Timers on FreeBSD Server

 FreeBSD could be configured to support Fast LACPDU (Short Timeout) by following ifconfig options